Stays and Busk thumbnail 1

 Materials & Making

 The stays are made by hand-stitching the watered silk to a layer of linen in long narrow pockets.
 Thin strips of whalebone are inserted into the pockets to give the stays their shape.
 Whalebone is in fact not bone, but cartilage from the mouth of the baleen whale.
 It grows in large sheets in the mouth of the whale and serves as a kind of sieve to filter out tiny krill, the whale's primary source of food, from the seawater.
 Commercial whaling began in the early 17th century in the North Sea and quickly spread to the waters around Greenland and eventually to the Bering Seas as the whales were hunted almost to extinction.
 Baleen was used for women's stays and hoops as well as a wide variety of other items such as riding crops, whips, brushes, chair backs and bottoms, carriage springs and fishing rods.
-Whale blubber was rendered into oil and used for lighting.
-Whalebone was the preferred stiffener for stays because it was firm enough to hold the shape, yet flexible enough not to break when the wearer moved.
+It was the preferred stiffener for stays because it was firm enough to hold the shape, yet flexible enough not to break when the wearer moved, and the heat of the body moulded it to the wearer's shape.
 The ribbons retain their original points, the narrow metal clamps at the ends.
 They prevent the ribbon from unravelling and help to thread it through the lacing holes.
 The points are made of tinned iron; normally they would have rusted away.

 Bibliographic references